lordmauve/chopsticks/doc/intro.rst

     import time
     print('Time on %s:' % tun.host, tun.call(time.time))

+You can use any pure-Python function in the current codebase, meaning you can create your own libraries of orchestration functions to call on remote hosts (as well as functions that call out to remote hosts using Chopsticks).
+Naturally those functions can import pure-Python libraries and so on.
+Your entire local codebase should just work remotely.

 ``Group`` allows for executing a callable on a number of hosts in parallel::

     from chopsticks.group import Group